 “My studies at Claremont brought into focus the study of scriptures in relation to people, especially non-dominant people.
 The shift of attention to people has allowed me to integrate into my work the people with whom I am concerned, who made up the early background of my formation as South Vietnamese and Christian.
 My years of study in the United States were a journey of faith, which I explored, discerned, and renewed my call as I prepared myself to bring the gospel home.”

 Quynh-Hoa is a missionary with the General Board of Global Ministries of The United Methodist Church serving as director of leadership development of the United Methodist Mission in Southeast Asia.
-Launched in 2002, the Southeast Asia Mission has become one of the fastest-growing parts of the global mission network.
-To date, the work is concentrated in the central and south regions, with plans to expand into the north.
+Launched in 2002, the Southeast Asia Mission has planted churches throughout the region.
 One major need is for trained pastoral and lay leadership, and also for the development of indigenous trainers.
 Quynh-Hoa has special responsibilities in accomplishing these goals.
-The United Methodist Church in Southeast Asia has a center with training facilities and is moving toward official recognition.
-Quyhn-Hoa will be working with other United Methodist personnel in the country.
+The United Methodist Church in Southeast Asia has a center with training facilities.
+Quynh-Hoa will be working with other United Methodist personnel in the country.

 How You Can Help

 Support of Quynh will help provide leadership support to the emerging Church in Vietnam.
 Like all United Methodist missionaries, Quynh is responsible for raising her own support through covenant relationships with individuals, groups, and congregations.
-To support Quynh, you may give online here or send a check to Advance GCFA, PO Box 9068, GPO, New York, NY 10087-9068 with 'Quynh-Hoa Nguyen #3021965' in the Memo line.
-Credit card donations may be made by calling 1-888-252-6174.
+To support Quynh, donate on the West Ohio website by selecting her name from the drop-down menu on this page, or send a check to West Ohio Conference, 32 Wesley Blvd, Worthington, OH 43085, with 'Quynh-Hoa Nguyen #3021965' in the Memo line.